CaesarXInsanium/StructureInterpretationNotes/Notes/DataAbstractions.md

 ```

 All of this satisfies the closure property.
 The closure property seems to be an
-ability for lower level primitives
+ability for lower level primitives to be composed and make bigger things.

-This idea of closure property allows for a `stratified`{.verbatim} design in
+This idea of closure property allows for a `stratified`  design in
 which one level solely depends on the lower levels.
 All computer science is
 based off of layers of abstraction.
 Lisp allows for language levels to be
-designed and use based one simple primitives the are provides on lower levels.
+designed and used based on simple primitives that are provided at lower levels.

 In theory a change in design or implementation should not have a significant
 effect on the upper layers of the language.
 There are many examples of this, but